beetboxvm/beetbox/docs/contributing/contributing.md

 The [Beetbox project](https://github.com/beetboxvm/beetbox) is essentially some plumbing to initiate a set of external roles hosted on [Ansible galaxy](https://galaxy.ansible.com).

-We have a few internal ansible tasks, but these are only for low level setup and a few features like custom tasks and the welcome message you see at the end of provisioning.
+We have a few internal Ansible tasks, but these are only for low level setup and a few features like custom tasks and the welcome message you see at the end of provisioning.

 # Setup